 Refrigerated ready-to-eat foods (eg, hot dogs, deli meats, pȃtés, meat spreads), unless they are heated to an internal temperature of 73.9° C (165° F) or until steaming hot just before serving

 Refrigerated smoked seafood (eg, nova-style, lox, kippered, smoked, jerky), unless it has been cooked

-L. monocytogenes is very common in the environment but causes infection in only about 2.6 people/million annually, typically via contaminated food products.
+L. monocytogenes is very common in the environment but causes infection in only about 1600 people annually in the US, typically via contaminated food products.

-Attack rates are highest in neonates, adults ≥ 60 yr, and immunocompromised patients.
+Attack rates are highest in neonates, adults ≥ age 60, pregnant women, and immunocompromised patients.

 Various organ systems can be affected; maternal infection during pregnancy may cause fetal death.

 Advise high-risk patients to prevent disease by not eating foods most likely to be contaminated.

 |Garamycin, Genoptic, Genoptic SOP, Gentacidin, Gentafair, Gentak , Gentasol, Ocu-Mycin|

 |A/T/S, Akne-mycin, E.E.S., Emcin Clear , EMGEL, E-Mycin, ERYC, Erycette, Eryderm , Erygel, Erymax, EryPed, Ery-Tab, Erythra Derm , Erythrocin, Erythrocin Lactobionate, Erythrocin Stearate, Ilosone, Ilotycin, My-E, PCE, PCE Dispertab , Romycin, Staticin, T-Stat|